Goldabj/1brc-go/README.md

 This reads the 1b file and times how long it takes.

+### Baseline: mmaped file sequential read (5.6s)
+We mmap a file, then read each byte sequentially.

 ### 1: Sequential Scanning (146s)
 A simple single threaded naive approach of reading the file with a scanner, and then calculating the aggregate measurements.